nhsconnect/gpconnect/pages/integration/integration_spine_directory_service.md

 {% include roadmap.html content="NHS Digital is considering the delivery of a simplified FHIR façade over the Spine Directory Service (SDS) to allow FHIR endpoint resolution to be achieved in a more streamlined (and FHIR compatible) way." %}

-Information is provided below to clarity how this endpoint lookup functions.
+Information is provided below to clarify how this endpoint lookup functions

-1. Consuming system lookup
+1. Consuming system viewpoint

-	From the perspective of a consuming system, an overview of the endpoint lookup process is given followedby a worked end-to-end 		example of a GPConnect request to retrieve the HTML View of a patient record.
+	From the perspective of a consuming system, an overview of the endpoint lookup process is given followed by a worked end-to-end example of a GPConnect request to retrieve the HTML View of a patient record.

-2. Provider system endpoint setup
+2. Provider system viewpoint

 	Guidance on how a provider system should set up endpoints in Spine Directory Services.

-### Consumer System Endpoint Lookup ###
+### Consuming System Viewpoint ###

+The consuming system will interact with SDS in order to resolve the FHIR Endpoint Base URL to be used when constructing the request to be made to the Spine Security Proxy.

 This is a two step process, as follows: